 PPU Match gave 0.79 in.
 (1.58 MOA) for three groups.

 The largest groups were given by the Nosler Match.
 Two groups averaged 0.86 in.
 I attribute this larger result to a higher than average velocity, about 2750 fps for the 168 gr.
 Nosler Bullet.
 All of the other brands fell right around 2550 fps.
-Previous experience has shown that this Remington VHS rifle does its best with loads giving around 2500 fps, and in other projects, Nosler match bullets have always been great, and I should pop a few more groups before making firm conclusions about this brand of ammo.
+Previous experience has shown that this Remington VLS rifle does its best with loads giving around 2500 fps, and in other projects, Nosler match bullets have always been great, and I should pop a few more groups before making firm conclusions about this brand of ammo.

-Summarising: The Remington Model 700 VHS gives consistent accuracy performance with a variety of factory ammo.
+Summarising: The Remington Model 700 VLS gives consistent accuracy performance with a variety of factory ammo.
 One can find factory brands that give groups better than 1.0 MOA.
 However, I believe that carefully-prepared handloads will still give better performance than factory ammo.
 The heavy barrel and stock, with the smooth 700 action, is a pleasure to shoot at the bench.